TBeijen/tbnl-hugo/content/post/2019-01-14-learning-from-k8s-failure.md

 {{< figure src="/img/learning_from_k8s_failure_grafana_pod_memory.png" title="Pods memory usage, during and after incident" >}}

 Those lines going up into nowhere are all pods running [ElastAlert](https://github.com/Yelp/elastalert).
 For logs we have an Elasticsearch cluster running, and recently we had been experimenting with ElastAlert to trigger alerts based on logs.
 One of the alerts that was introduced shortly before the incident was an alert that would fire if our ``Cloudfront-*`` indexes would not receive new documents for a certain period.
 As the throughput of that Cloudfront distribution is a couple of millions of request/hour, this apparently caused an enormous ramp up in memory usage.
-In hindisght, [digging deeper into documentation](https://elastalert.readthedocs.io/en/latest/ruletypes.html#max-query-size), we'd better have used ``use_count_query`` and/or ``max_query_size``.
+In hindsight, [digging deeper into documentation](https://elastalert.readthedocs.io/en/latest/ruletypes.html#max-query-size), we'd better have used ``use_count_query`` and/or ``max_query_size``.

 ## Cascade of failures